Rari-Capital/rari-stable-pool-contracts/API.md

 ### `uint256 RariFundToken.totalSupply()`

-Returns the total supply of RSFT (scaled by 1e18).
+Returns the total supply of RSPT (scaled by 1e18).

-* Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RSFT in USD (scaled by 1e18).
+* Divide `RariFundManager.getFundBalance()` by `RariFundToken.totalSupply()` to get the exchange rate of RSPT in USD (scaled by 1e18).

 ## **Fund Balances and Interest**

 ### `uint256 RariFundManager.getFundBalance()`

-Returns the fund's total investor balance (all RSFT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).
+Returns the fund's total investor balance (all RSPT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

 ### `int256 RariFundManager.getInterestAccrued()`

-Returns the total amount of interest accrued by past and current RSFT holders (excluding the fees paid on interest) in USD (scaled by 1e18).
+Returns the total amount of interest accrued by past and current RSPT holders (excluding the fees paid on interest) in USD (scaled by 1e18).

 * Development notes:
     * *Ideally, we can add the `view` modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*